 Users were quickly discovering it was a lot faster and easier to download their own applications and services, as opposed to waiting for their IT department to source, implement and approve the latest and greatest.

-Many argue that complex IT policies and outdated software that don’t meet departmental needs drive users to go find their own solutions.
+Many will argue that complex IT policies and outdated software that don’t meet departmental needs drive users to go find their own solutions.

 Whatever the reason, shadow IT poses a real cyber security risk in the business world.